Visual checking on marks.

 Nitric Acid Test

-- Although this test comes with many risks, it presents one of the surest ways to distinguish fake and real gold.
+Although this test comes with many risks, it presents one of the surest ways to distinguish fake and real gold.
 The real gold in concentrated nitric acid does not produce any reaction.
-Other metals react differently with the acid to have different colors; green (base metal), yellow-gold (gold-coated brass), and milky reaction (gold-plated sterling silver).
-However, protective gears are necessary to carry this test.
+Other metals react differently with the acid to have different colors: green (base metal), yellow-gold (gold-coated brass), and a milky reaction (gold-plated sterling silver).
+However, protective gear is necessary to carry out this test.

-In conclusion, bracelets are part of the artistry ornaments, which has become very popular among men.
-However, there are many fake seals in the modern market, and you would not want to spend a lot on counterfeit things.
+In conclusion, bracelets are part of the artistry of ornaments, which have become very popular among men.
+However, there are many fake seals in the modern market, and you would not want to spend much less on counterfeit things.
 The above techniques will help you choose the best quality jewelry.